Muskanc02/Job-SkillSet-Demand-Analysis/README.md

 After collecting the job data, **Exploratory Data Analysis (EDA)** was performed to identify trends and insights.
 The following techniques were used:
 - **Data Cleaning:** Removed duplicates, handled missing values, and standardized job titles.
 - **Skill Analysis:** Extracted key skills mentioned in job descriptions using text analysis.
--**Regex-based Skill Extraction: Used regular expressions (regex) to search for specific skill keywords within job descriptions and stored the extracted skills corresponding to each job ID.
+- **Regex-based Skill Extraction: Used regular expressions (regex) to search for specific skill keywords within job descriptions and stored the extracted skills corresponding to each job ID.
 - **Job SKILL SET Demand:** Visualized demand for different roles in Data Anaytics and across two locations I.e GERMANY and SPAIN
 - **Skill and in demand Gap analysis :Coverage for skill sets in the boot camps for different job roles.